fennovj/fennovj.github.io/markdown/1-azureapps.md

 ## Preventing sensitive data in the image

 When working with a container registry, you don't want data to enter the image, since anyone we can access the registry, can download the data in the image.
 Previously, we handled this by only giving sysadmins access to the registry, but that caused more work for us.

-In Azure App Service, linux containers can have [path mappings](https://docs.microsoft.com/en-us/azure/app-service/containers/how-to-serve-content-from-azure-storage).
+In Azure App Service, Linux containers can have [path mappings](https://docs.microsoft.com/en-us/azure/app-service/containers/how-to-serve-content-from-azure-storage).
 This allows us to create an Azure File Share, and mount it to the App Service.
 Then, we give only the relevant person access to this file share, and let them upload their data to that share.
 The share is mounted to `/data` or some other folder, where the programmer can then access it with their app.

 Here is an example of creating this path mapping with the AZ CLI.
 Unfortunately this feature is still in preview, so as far as I know, it is not supported in ARM templates yet.

     #!/bin/bash
     # data will be mounted to $data_dir in the app